Melanie McFadyean: School and university

-McFadyean was educated at two all-girls independent boarding schools, at Sherborne School for Girls in North Dorset initially, before being expelled after a year, about which she recalled: "It was such a degenerate and lawless place that I had to go in search of the rules in order to break them.
+McFadyean attended two all-girls independent boarding schools: Sherborne School for Girls in North Dorset.
+However, she was expelled after a year.
+She then joined her elder sister at the former Cranborne Chase School, near Tisbury, Wiltshire, about which she recalled: "It was such a degenerate and lawless place that I had to go in search of the rules in order to break them.
 It took me two and a half years to get expelled."
-She then joined her elder sister at the former Cranborne Chase School, near Tisbury, Wiltshire, and later graduated from the University of Leeds with a first-class BA degree in English in 1974, followed by an MA.